Negligence is legally defined as the failure to exercise the degree of care that a reasonable person would exercise in similar circumstances.

 For instance, if you seek $10,000 in damages but are found to be 20% at fault, your compensation will be reduced to $8,000.
 This is important to keep in mind when negotiating with insurance companies, as they often attempt to minimize their payout.

-If you or a loved one has been injured due to another party’s negligence, consulting with a knowledgeable personal injury attorney is crucial.
+If you or a loved one has been injured due to another party’s negligence, consulting with a knowledgeable personal injury attorney can help you with your claim.